vignettes/OUwie_2.1_adds.Rmd

 the root regime was hard, if not impossible, to estimate with even

-parameter).
-Because of this, by default we drop the root optima and
+(the pull parameter).
+Because of this, by default we drop the root

-incorrectly referred to this as “stationarity”.
-Ho and Ane (2013) showed
+We incorrectly referred to this as “stationarity”.
+Ho and Ane (2013)

-that in order to assume true stationarity in an OU model, the covariance
+showed that in order to assume true stationarity in an OU model, the

-requires an additional variance term to account for the fact that, up
+covariance requires an additional variance term to account for the fact

-consider two tips that diverged at the root.
-Under the original
+intuitive example, consider two tips that diverged at the root.
+Under

 It is worth pointing out, however, that Ho and Ane (2014a) cautioned